GROW: 5 Simple Steps for Growing Garlic

 Infrequent or shallow watering will cause the garlic to grow smaller heads.
 Deeply water (meaning soak the soil) when the surface of the bed is dried out but avoid letting the bed completely dry out.
 Drip irrigation is ideal for this but checking the soil and watering every couple days works, too.

-Keep the straw mulch on throughout the growing season as it helps maintain moisture by preventing evaporation.
-Mulch will also keep weeds down.
+Keep the mulch on throughout the growing season as it helps maintain moisture by preventing evaporation and will keep weeds down.
+Using compost or aged manure as mulch feeds the abundant microbial life teeming in your soil which contributes to both the health of both your soil and your plants.

 When to Harvest Garlic

 Garlic tells you when it’s ready to harvest.
-When the leaves begin to yellow, stop watering.
+When the bottom two leaves begin to yellow, stop watering.
 After about two weeks, harvest your garlic heads by lightly loosening the soil around each plant and then pulling the bulb out.
 Brush off soil but don’t wash them.
+DO NOT cut off the stalks or roots.
+They help with the curing process.

 How to Cure & Store Garlic

 Garlic needs to be cured for several weeks to toughen up for storage.
 Never allow your garlic to cure in the sun; it will turn to a rotting mush in a couple of days.
 (Trust me on this...I made this mistake many years ago).
-If you have space and tables lay them out to dry or rubber band them into small bunches and hang in a barn, shed or garage, providing some air circulation but away from sunlight.
-Once the stalks are dried, trim them off, do a final brushing off of soil and store in paper bags or open weave onion bags (no plastic).
+If you have space and tables lay them out to dry or rubber band them into small bunches and hang in a barn, shed, garage or covered patio, providing some air circulation but away from sunlight.
+Allow them to cure for a month.
+Once the stalks are completely dried, trim off both the stalks and roots, do a final brushing off of soil and store in paper bags or open weave onion bags (no plastic).
 Store in a cool space.

 Author: Sue Kusch